Special routes of U.S. Route 13: Wilmington alternate route

+Delaware-Pennsylvania

 Marcus Hook bypass route

 U.S. Route 13 Bypass (US 13 Byp.) was a bypass of a portion of US 13 between Claymont, Delaware and Chester, Pennsylvania, bypassing Marcus Hook, Pennsylvania.
 The bypass route split from US 13 in Claymont, heading northwest on Naamans Road (present-day DE 92) before turning northeast onto Ridge Road.
 The road crossed into Pennsylvania and continued along Ridge Road through Lower Chichester Township, passing through the community of Linwood, where it intersected PA 452.
 The bypass then continued through Trainer.
 US 13 Byp. continued into Chester and became 9th Street, ending at US 13 at the intersection of 9th Street and Highland Avenue at which point US 13 continued along 9th Street.
 Pennsylvania Route 891 (PA 891) was designated to run between the Delaware border and US 13 in Chester along Ridge Road and 9th Street by 1940.
 US 13 Byp. was designated by 1950, replacing the PA 891 designation in Pennsylvania.
 US 13 Byp. was decommissioned in the 1960s.